-Qualitative data could give you insight into why particular trends that exist in your quantitative data and reveal input that you may not have anticipated.
+Qualitative data gives you insight into why particular trends exist in your quantitative data, and could reveal input that you may not have anticipated.

-Or you might find that while patrons love the quality of the coffee at their favorite shop, they would spend more time there if the shop would update their interiors with more comfortable seating.
+Or you might find that while patrons love the quality of the coffee at their favorite shop, they would spend more time there if the shop updated their interiors with more comfortable seating.

 When analyzing your qualitative results, keep in mind your own biases.

-Because numbers cannot be easily assigned to qualitative feedback, your own perceptions can make if difficult to interpret data accurately.
-That said, sometimes the greatest insights into respondent behavior will be collected through qualitative, not quantitative, means.
+Because numbers cannot be easily assigned to qualitative feedback, your own perceptions can make if difficult to interpret the data accurately.
+That said, sometimes the greatest insights into respondent behavior will be collected via qualitative, not quantitative, means.